 Applicable to Business Actions in District Court

 On July 26, 2011, Chief Justice Michael L. Bender of the Colorado Supreme Court signed Chief Justice Directive 11-02 Adopting Pilot Rules for Certain District Court Civil Cases, amended June 2013.
 The Civil Access Pilot Project (CAPP) is designed to identify and narrow issues at the earliest stage, require ongoing and active case management and keep litigation costs proportionate to the issues being litigated.

 Delaware Court of Chancery: Rule Changes and Discovery Guidelines

-The Delaware Court of Chancery has amended its Rules regarding discovery effective January 1, 2013 to “account for modern discovery demands” and to bring the Court’s rules in line with “current practice.”
+The Delaware Court of Chancery amended its Rules regarding discovery on January 1, 2013 to “account for modern discovery demands” and to bring the Court’s rules in line with “current practice.”
 The Court has also expanded its Guidelines To Help Practitioners In The Court of Chancery to include guidelines regarding discovery.